iulh/godot-greenheat/README.md

             pass # spammy
 )

 # verbose mode if you even need it
 green_heat._debug = true

+# minified data reduces bandwidth by cutting unnecessary data
+green_heat.minify_data = true

 # connect from a script
 green_heat.connect_as("channel_name")

-# enabling the node will connect too
+# or connect this way
-# on ready (if enabled) as well
 green_heat.channel_name = "channel_name"
+green_heat.connect_as("")

+# enabling from the editor will initiate connection too
+green_heat.channel_name = "channel_name"
 green_heat.enabled = true

-# disable disconnects from the server
+# disabling the node disconnects from the server
 green_heat.enabled = false

 # freeing also works